Last updated on: February 14th, 2023

 -

-Every employer shall grant an unpaid leave of absence of up to 28 weeks to an employee for the purpose of providing care and support to a family member of the employee.
-The employee has to provide a copy of a certificate issued by a medical practitioner within 26 weeks.
+An employee is entitled to receive up to 28 weeks of unpaid leave for the purpose of providing care and support to a family member of the employee.
+The employees must provide before or after taking the leave a copy of a certificate issued by a medical practitioner stating that a family member of the employee has a serious medical condition carrying with it a significant risk of death within 26 weeks to their employer.

 An unpaid leave of absence taken commences the first day of the workweek for which the certificate was issued; or where the unpaid leave of absence was commenced before the certificate was issued and ends when the unpaid leave of absence taken expires or if employee’s family member dies.